wcjohnson/redux-components/docs/API/SubtreeMixin.md

 ## Notes

 > `SubtreeMixin` is an optimized implementation for the most common use case: nodes with a static shape.
 This is when the keys and subcomponent classes returned by getSubtree do not depend on the Redux state or change throughout the app lifecycle.
-For subtrees that are stateful or dynamic, see `DynamicSubtreeMixin`.
+For subtrees that are stateful or dynamic, see the `redux-components-map` project.